NamanSatish/namansatish.github.io/_projects/proj_2.md

   - name: Multiresolution Blending
 ---

-In this project, we will be learning to use filters, convolutions, frequencies, and Fourier transforms to manipulate images.
-We will explore edge detection, sharpening, blurring, how to construct hybrid images, and how to smoothly blend between two images.
+In this project, we will learn to use filters, convolutions, frequencies, and Fourier transforms to manipulate images.
+We will explore edge detection, sharpening, blurring, hybrid images, and multiresolution blending.

 # Filters

-Filters are vital in image processing, and they are used to manipulate images in various ways.
-In order to apply a filter to an image, we need to convolve the filter with the image.
-For this section, we will use the black and white image of a cameraman, and use a single channel for simplicity.
+Filters are vital in image processing to manipulate images in various ways.
+To apply a filter to an image, we need to convolve the filter with the image.
+For this section, we will use the black-and-white image of a cameraman and only use a single channel for simplicity.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">